modeset/dotset/README.md

 ### Rock a sweet Bash setup

-The Bash setup if fairly bare bones out of the box.
+The Bash setup is fairly bare bones out of the box.
 To override or add any additional settings create the `.bashrc_local` file and add any customization.